Raj3448/Raj3448/README.md

 # 👋 Rajkumar Chavan - Flutter Developer & Software Engineer

-I am Rajkumar Chavan, a passionate software developer with expertise in mobile and web application development, specializing in Flutter and React.js.
-With over 1.3 years of hands-on experience in building scalable, user-centric applications, I have successfully developed projects ranging from healthcare, e-commerce, and media apps.
+I am Rajkumar Chavan, a passionate software developer with expertise in mobile and web application development, specializing in Flutter.
+With over 1.3 years of hands-on experience building scalable, user-centric applications, I have successfully developed projects in healthcare, e-commerce, management, and media apps.

 ## 💼 Professional Experience